plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/backpack_implementation_approach.md

 # Backpack Integration Implementation Approach

-Based on the critic's feedback, we need to approach Backpack integration with more caution and well-defined fallback mechanisms for the 0.0.1 prototype.
+Based on the critic's feedback and recent API updates, we need to approach Backpack integration with more caution and well-defined fallback mechanisms for the 0.0.1 prototype.
 This document outlines our implementation strategy specifically for Backpack integration.

 ## 1. Core Challenges